kabbali/bookstore_users_api/README.md

-# bookstore_users_api
+# go_mvc_rest_api-users

-Users API written in Go using MVC
+Users Rest API for a bookstore project written in Go using MVC